Casper Mattress Review (2025)

 Product Details

+The mattress cover is made of recycled cotton, recycled polyester, rayon, and spandex.
 Despite The Casper’s mattress cover having a zipper, Casper emphasizes that you should not remove the cover for any reason.
 This means the mattress cover isn’t machine washable and you’ll need to spot-clean any spills or stains.

 Ideal For: Back Sleepers, Side Sleepers, Stomach Sleepers